Moonlight on the Stairs:

 Although the story of John’s life has one further chapter, it is worth saying here that Rowe is a fine memorialist.
 He captures accurately the sound of John’s voice and the distinctive quality of his musings and utterances.
 He steers a course between dispassionate observation and imaginative engagement with a fellow creature’s experiences.
 Tragedy is leavened by moments of tender significance.

 Nowhere is this more obvious than in the final bitter-sweet episode.
 By now John had moved south of the river to work alongside an organist acquaintance, blowing the bellows for him when he played.
 But he had returned to busking, and, as chance would have it, he was spotted by Jack.
 Five years had passed since Jack had run off.
-He had never married but he had a child.
-He was penniless, and too ashamed to greet his father.
+Although he had never married, he had a child.
+He was penniless and too ashamed to greet his father.
 He was also desperately ill.

 One night, playing in the Old Kent Road, John was approached by a woman.
-“You must come with me,” she said, “for your son wants you, and he’s a-dying.”
+‘You must come with me,’ she said, ‘for your son wants you, and he’s a-dying.’
 She led him to a room in a lodging house, where he recognised Jack by the sound of his voice.
-“Oh, father,” Jack said, “I’ve come to no good.”
-John reached out to him, and as he did so he found himself touching a child, who was clinging to the dying man’s neck.
-“There’s no one to look after my poor Rosie,” said Jack, “if you won’t.”
+‘Oh, father,’ Jack said, ‘I’ve come to no good.’
+John reached out to him.
+As he did so, he found himself touching a child, who was clinging to the dying man’s neck.
+‘There’s no one to look after my poor Rosie,’ said Jack, ‘if you won’t.’
 And these were the last words he said.

 John buried his son in the cemetery at Nunhead.
 He took care of Rosie, and, although they lived through hard times, they came through in the end.
 John was finally able to put his unhappy past behind him.